brucemack/microlink/docs/asl_supplement.md

 # If we get here the validation is good, otherwise an exception is raised
 print("AUTHREP signature validated, all good!")
 ```
+## CODEC Negotiation

+The protocol supports CODEC negotiation.

+The caller specifies the supported CODECs in the NEW
+message.
+The NEW message MUST specify the list of
+supported CODECs using the format IE.

+The CODEC designators are defined [in section 8.7 on
+Media Formats](https://datatracker.ietf.org/doc/html/rfc5456#section-8.7).
+A bitmap is used to allow
+multiple CODECs to be specified at the same time.

+The server designates the chosen CODEC in the ACCEPT
+message.
+An ACCEPT message MUST include the 'format'
+IE to indicate its desired CODEC to the originating
+peer.
+The CODEC format MUST be one of the formats
+sent in the associated NEW command.